 - PSYC BC2156 Clinical Psychology; BC2155 Clinical Lab

-1.) take PSYC BC1010*, with PSYC BC1001 Introduction to Psychology lecture (or its equivalent), followed by one topical lab/lecture combination from Group 1 or 2 (listed above); OR
+1.)
+PSYC BC1010 "Intro Lab" + PSYC BC1001 Introduction to Psychology lecture, followed by one lecture from Group 1 or Group 2 (listed above); or

-*NOTE: BC1010 is not required, however, if taken it must be completed prior to all other higher level PSYC labs; and a student must have completed or be concurrently enrolled in BC1001, or its equivalent.
+- BC1010 is not required, however, if taken it must be completed prior to all other 2000-level PSYC labs (Group1 and 2 labs); and a student must have completed or be concurrently enrolled in BC1001, BC1020, or the equivalent.

 - Be aware that some laboratory courses are offered each semester, and some only once per year.

-- You can take a course to satisfy a GED requirement (in this case, a psychology laboratory) for a P/D/F grade.
+- You can take a course to satisfy a GED requirement (in this case, a psychology lab) for a P/D/F grade.
 This is a College rule, and not a Departmental one.

 - Refer to the College Catalogue for more information on Requirements for a Liberal Arts Degree.